 - Colic and feeding difficulties in infants

 Osteopaths use a wide range of treatment methods.
-At Bendigo Osteo they will generally use 3-5 of the following at your visit.
+At Bendigo Osteo, our practitioners will generally use 3-5 methods of the following at your visit;

 Massage – rubbing and kneading of the soft tissues

-Inhibition – apply constant pressure to hypertonic tissue that results in a release
+Inhibition – application of constant pressure to hypertonic tissue that results in a release

 Articulation – moving and wobbling joints taking them through their range of motion to improve circulation and increase mobility